IlyaMatsuev/Apex-ChatBot-Hub/README.md

 ## Questions

 If you have any questions you can start a discussion.
-If you think something works not as expected or you want to request a new feature, you can create an issue with the appropriate template selected.
+If you think something works not as expected, or you want to request a new feature, you can create an issue with the appropriate template selected.

 ## Contributing